godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Prisma Datasource.md

 * You can now view events and workflows generated under events and functions folder.
 They follow a structure similar to the APIs below.

 ### Sample API
-If your schema name is mysql.prisma and model name if 'post', then your event and workflow to fetch data from the database, will look like :
+If your schema name is mysql.prisma and model name is 'post', then your event and workflow to fetch data from the database, will look like :

 ```yaml title = src/events/post.yaml

 http.get./mysql/post/{id}:
   summary: Fetch Post
   description: Fetch Post from database